Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

-}} .1cm In addition, except for the landscape analysis for the special noisy matrix trace regression with a least squares objective in \cite[Section IV.B]{li2016symmetry}, the analyses in \cite{li2016symmetry,zhu2017global} mainly focus on the noiseless setting.
-Specifically, \cite{li2016symmetry,zhu2017global} assume there exists a rank $r$ parameter matrix of interest $\X^*$ which is the global minimizer of \eqref{eq: original-formulation} and satisfies $ \nabla f(\X^*) = \0$.
-We note these assumptions often hold in applications in noiseless settings, while do not hold in the noisy case; see the upcoming application in Example \ref{em: matrix-trace-regression}.
-Moreover, the guarantee in \cite[Section IV.B]{li2016symmetry} is customized to the noisy matrix trace regression problem and does not apply in more generality. \nc Thus, it is natural to ask: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it Can we analyze the global optimization landscape of \eqref{eq: factorization-objective} in the general noisy setting? } }} .1cm

-Finally, the previous results for landscape analysis in the literature are restricted to the setting where $f$ is well-conditioned, and thus we wonder: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it Can we study the landscape of \eqref{eq: factorization-objective} under a weaker assumption on $f$?} }} .1cm
+Finally, most of the previous results for landscape analysis in the literature are restricted to the setting where $f$ is well-conditioned. {The work \cite{dong2022analysis} weakens this assumption, only requiring $f$ to satisfy the restricted strong convexity and smoothness properties at the parameter of interest $\X^*$, but their landscape analysis (Proposition 4.7 therein) is local to the point $\X^*$}.
+Thus we wonder: .1cm \fbox{ \parbox{0.98\textwidth}{ {\it Can we study the landscape of \eqref{eq: factorization-objective} at other points under a weaker assumption on $f$?} }} .1cm